Reda1337/SA-lab/phase-1-architectural-foundations/journal/week-01.md

 Within a single function there are two ways for data to be used (inputs) and two ways to return data (outputs).
 How you pass or return data plays a big role in making that function an action or a calculation.

- - Explicit inputs: Arguments — the ones you pass to the function.
+ - Explicit inputs: Arguments, the ones you pass to the function.

    Example:
    ```js